ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

 --- From the coverage report, we extract that the total coverage of the code is 100%, which means that all 57 statements across the analyzed files are covered by tests.
-However, this code coverage doesn't mean that the code is completely error-free as the tests that we have managed to implement are quite basic.
+However, this code coverage does not mean that the code is completely error-free as the tests that we have managed to implement are quite basic.
 An example of this is the test of the data, where we simply check if the train and test data and labels have been correctly generated.
 Then, it is more related to the quality of the tests implemented than to their coverage.
 Some measures that can be taken to improve the quality of the code are to implement other testing practices. ---

 ### Question 9